 The Hutchins School is an Anglican day and boarding school for boys from Pre-Kindergarten to Year 12.
 The School was established in 1846 in memory of The Venerable William Hutchins, first Archdeacon of Van Diemen’s Land, and is one of the oldest continually running schools in Australia.
 We have a strong sense of tradition that instils in our students and staff an appreciation for the history of the School and what it means to be a part of the Hutchins community.

-Our Vision is to provide an inspirational education where each boy strives to achieve his personal best and is willing to serve his community as an informed and active citizen; locally, nationally and globally.
-Our Mission is to provide a supportive and learning community that works together to build character of boys.
+Our Vision is to provide an inspirational education where each student strives to achieve their personal best and is willing to serve their community as an informed and active citizen.
+Our Mission is to provide a supportive learning community that works together to nurture character of boys.

 Situated in Sandy Bay, only 5 kilometres from the Hobart city centre, The Hutchins School offers outstanding facilities including modern classrooms, science and computer laboratories, three libraries, a performing arts centre, multiple sporting grounds, a chapel and the student residence.

 Hutchins is a founding-member of the International Boys’ Schools Coalition, a member of the Association of Independent Schools of Tasmania and Round Square.
-The Headmaster is a member of the Association of Heads of Independent Schools of Australia.
+The Principal is a member of the Association of Heads of Independent Schools of Australia.

 Hutchins has a proud history of outstanding academic success.
 Our students consistently rank in the highest academic achievers within the state and nationally, this includes 24 Rhodes Scholars.